Protections for Newborns, Adopted Children, and New Parents

 No. Under HIPAA a plan or insurance issuer cannot refuse to pay benefits by imposing a preexisting condition relating to pregnancy.

 This publication has been developed by the U.S. Department of Labor, Employee Benefits Security Administration.
 It is available on the Internet at www.dol.gov/ebsa.
-For a complete list of EBSA publications or to order copies, call toll-free 1.866.444.3272.
-This material will be made available in alternate format upon request: Voice phone: 202.693.8664, TTY: 202.501.3911.
+To order copies or request assistance from a benefits advisor, contact EBSA electronically at www.askebsa.dol.gov or call toll free 1-866-444-3272.
+This material will be made available in alternative format to persons with disabilities upon request: Voice phone: 202-693-8664, TTY: 202-501-3911.
 This booklet constitutes a small entity compliance guide for purposes of the Small Business Regulatory Enforcement Fairness Act of 1996.